iclr-blogposts/2024/_posts/2024-05-07-exploring-meta-learned-curiosity-algorithms.md

 ## Meta-learning curiosity algorithms

-Alet et al. <d-cite key="alet2020metalearning"></d-cite> view curiosity as a mechanism that is found by evolution.
-As a result they turn to meta-learning to discover newcuriosity algorithms.
+Alet et al. <d-cite key="alet2020metalearning"></d-cite> view curiosity as a mechanism that is found through natural selection.
+As a result they turn to meta-learning to discover new curiosity algorithms.
 In this case the outer loop searches over the curiosity algorithm space while the inner loop performs the standard RL procedure.
 The figure below illustrates this process.

 {% include figure.html path="assets/img/2024-05-07-exploring-meta-learned-curiosity-algorithms/mlc.png" class="img-fluid" %}